1 SCOPE

 1.2 PURPOSE

 This document sets the minimum level of data security and privacy for all Berkshire provided applications and services and client data that is stored on Berkshire’s systems and exposed to Berkshire’s staff.
-Client data and information may include outsourced services to Berkshire, applications hosted by Berkshire, such as balanceWORKS, balanceAAP, balanceTRAK, balanceREACH, and custom solutions delivered using a Software as a Service (SaaS), Cloud Computing, or Application Service Provider (ASP) delivery model.
+Client data and information may include outsourced services to Berkshire, applications hosted by Berkshire, and custom solutions delivered using a Software as a Service (SaaS), Cloud Computing, or Application Service Provider (ASP) delivery model.

 1.3 ASSUMPTIONS